serika-dev/Terms-Privacy/Terms.md

 # Serika.dev Terms of Service

-**Last Revised: 31/08/2025**
+**Last Revised: 18/09/2025**

 ## 1. Introduction and Acceptance of Terms

-These Terms of Service (“Terms”) form a legally binding agreement between you (“User” or “you”) and Schoolsquid Company (“Schoolsquid,” “we,” “our,” or “us”), the operator of the Serika.dev platform (“Serika.dev” or “the Platform”).
+These Terms of Service (“Terms”) form a legally binding agreement between you (“User” or “you”) and Schoolsquid Company (“Schoolsquid,” “we,” “our,” or “us”), the operator of the Serika.dev platform and its sub-platforms, including Toka (“Serika.dev” and “Toka,” collectively the “Platform”).
 The Platform offers an advanced digital environment enabling users to interact with AI-generated characters and participate in various creative activities (collectively, “the Services”).

 By accessing, browsing, or otherwise using the Platform, you confirm that you have read, understood, and agree to be bound by these Terms, along with our Privacy Policy and any other legal notices published by us.
 If you do not agree to these Terms, you must immediately stop using the Platform.
 If you are accepting these Terms on behalf of a legal entity, you represent and warrant that you have the authority to bind that entity, in which case “you” shall refer to both you and that entity.